rascaraficci/device-manager/docs/using-device-manager.rst

 Sending configuration messages to devices
 -----------------------------------------

 You can send change any device attribute via DeviceManager.
-In order to do so, first you have to set a template attribute as "configurable".
-By default, all attributes are not configurable, i.e., they can't be set or overwritten by the user (or any other entity for that matter).
-Let's create a very similar template from `Creating templates and devices`_ and call it a 'Thermostat':
+In order to do so, you have to create some "actuator" attributes in a template.
+They represent a function exposed by the physical device, such as setting the target temperature, making a step-motor move a bit, resetting the device, etc. Let's create a very similar template from `Creating templates and devices`_ and call it a 'Thermostat':

 .. code-block:: bash